Kona coffee: History

-The coffee plant was brought to the Kona district in 1828 by Samuel Reverend Ruggles from Brazilian cuttings.
+The coffee plant was brought to the Kona district in 1828 by Reverend Samuel Ruggles from Brazilian cuttings.

-English merchant Henry Nicholas Greenwell moved to the area and established Kona coffee as a recognized brand later in the 19th century.
+English merchant Henry Nicholas Greenwell moved to the area and established Kona Coffee as a recognized brand later in the 19th century.
 The former Greenwell Store and Kona Coffee Living History Farm have since become museums.

 In other parts of the Hawaiian islands, it was grown on large plantations, but the 1899 world coffee market crash caused plantation owners to lease land to their workers.
 Most were from Japan, brought to work on sugarcane plantations.
 They worked their leased parcels of 5–12 acre as family concerns, producing large, quality crops.

 The tradition of family farms continued throughout Kona.
 The Japanese-origin families have been joined by Filipinos, mainland Americans, and Europeans.
 There are approximately 800 Kona coffee farms, with an average size of less than 5 acre.
-In 1997 the total Kona coffee area was 2290 acre, and green coffee production was just over two million pounds.
+In 1997, the total Kona coffee area was 2290 acre, and green coffee production was just over two million pounds.

 Kona Coffee Belt

-The Kona Coffee Belt is a recognized "terroir" located on Hualalai Mountain and Mauna Loa, ranging from 500 to 3200 feet above sea level.
+The Kona Coffee Belt is a recognized terroir located on Hualalai Mountain and Mauna Loa, ranging from 500 to 3200 feet above sea level.
 It starts from Hawaii Route 190 on Palani Road, with Makalei being its most northern section, includes Koloko, goes through Hawaii Route 180, also called North Kona Road or Kona Heritage Corridor, passes through Holualoa, and merges with Hawaii Route 11 at Kainaliu and extends through Kealakekua and Hōnaunau.

 The area is characterized by average rainfall (60+ inches per year average), slightly acidic, well-drained volcanic soil, mild temperature swings from day to night (85 degrees day, 60 degrees night average), sunny morning and cloudy afternoons, flowering in the dry season, fruiting during the wet season, and wind-protected western slopes.